Convertiv/handoff-app/README.md

 - Enter a token name and hit enter
 - Note that token for the next steps

-## On your computer
+## Create a project

 - Run `npm install -g handoff-app`
 - Create a new directory for your project `mkdir my-new-project`
-- In that folder, run `handoff-app fetch`
+- In that folder (`cd my-new-project`), run `handoff-app fetch`
 - Handoff will prompt for your developer token, and the file id of your figma file.
 The file id can be found in the url of the file - https://www.figma.com/file/{file_id}/{slug}
 - Start the project `handoff-app start`